 So, after throwing a few apoplectic fits, I quit.
 Without another job.
 This is NOT the way I’d suggest you handle things.
 But I was young and had a lot to learn about corporate politics, smart career growth, and reality.

-NOTE: What I learned later
+NOTE: What I learned afterward

 The one thing I couldn’t know was that the VP of marketing and VP of finance had recently broken up.
 And there was no way he, the finance VP, was going to let me go to HER, the marketing VP.